-One notable example is the Energy and Sustainability Engineering BEng/MEng (Hons) from City, University of London.
-The programme takes a take a multidisciplinary approach to developing the knowledge and skills students need to tackle the challenges faced in sustainable development and access to clean and affordable energy.
+One notable example is the Energy anddeveloping the knowledge and skills studentsSustainability Engineering BEng/MEng (Hons)need to tackle the challenges faced infrom City, University of London.
+The programmesustainable development and access to cleantakes a take a multidisciplinary approach toand affordable energy.